 - Build aggregate using unsorted data: This option will build aggregate using the incoming data whether it is sorted or not.

-6. Click on Next, Config Parameters window will open where you can further configure and define parameters for the Aggregate transformation.
+6. Click on Next.
+The Config Parameters window will now open, where you can further configure and define parameters for the Aggregate transformation.

-7. Click Next, to go on the General Options screen.
-Click on Ok.
+7. Click Next.
+This is the General Options window.
+Click OK.

-This screen shares the options common to most objects on the dataflow.
+This window shares options common to most objects in the dataflow.